We have to start with the fact that we ALL at one time or another have felt lonely,

 Be honest with yourself, look to see if you have unrealistic expectations of others.
 Do you expect too much too soon from a friendship or are you too needy with people?
 These are poor ways to connect and may be preventing you from making new friends.

 Everyone is busy, but you should take time for relationships.
-Life will always get in the way, kids, work, school etc. There will never be a convenient time to slow down and THEN have time for relationships.
+Life will always get in the way, kids, work, school etc. There will never be a convenient time to slow down.
 Don’t make the mistake of making relationships unimportant because they may not be there when you need them.

 We all NEED meaningful human connections to be happy, but it doesn’t need to be a boyfriend/girlfriend or a spouse.
 It can come from family and friends.
 Many studies show that being in a bad relationship is much worse than being single.